-The vets at our Greeley animal hospital perform a number of surgical procedures, from c-sections to dental surgery, soft tissue procedures, spay & neuter operations and more.
+The veterinary surgeons at our Greeley animal hospital perform a number of surgical procedures, from c-sections to dental surgery, soft tissue procedures, spay & neuter operations, and more.

 Following stringent surgical protocols and using surgical techniques, we offer a wide selection of surgical procedures for cats and dogs at our Greeley animal hospital.

-After your pet's procedure, post-operative monitoring and pain management become priority.
+After your pet's procedure, post-operative monitoring and pain management becomes a priority.
 Thorough instructions for at-home care will also be provided by your vet.

 We commit to keeping you fully informed about why a certain surgical procedure is being recommended.
 We will also explain any post-operative care your pet will require at home.
 Stringent surgical protocols are in place at our clinic.

 At St. Michaels Companion Animal Hospital, our vets regularly perform the following elective and non-elective surgeries: